Books: The Private Life of Chairman Mao (1994)

 “Mao did not understand the human reproductive system but I quickly learned that he was remarkably preoccupied with sex… Mao’s appetite for sex was enormous.”

 “Party and army political departments, guardians of the nation’s morality, recruited young women of sterling proletarian background and excellent physical appearance, supposedly to engage in ballroom dancing with the leader, actually for possible service in his bed.
-Honored by the opportunity, some of those chosen introduced their sisters.”
+Honoured by the opportunity, some of those chosen introduced their sisters.”

 “Mao spent much of his time in bed or lounging by the side of a private pool, not dressing for days at a time.
 He ate oily food, rinsed his mouth with tea, and slept with country girls.
 During a 1958 tour of Henan, Mao’s party was followed everywhere by a truckload of watermelons.
 Mao liked cloth shoes; if he had to wear leather ones for a diplomatic function, he let someone else break them in.
 He did not bathe, preferring a rubdown with hot towels, although this made it hard to stop the spread of venereal infections among his female companions.”